Pierre Bourdieu: Reflexivity

 Bourdieu insists on the importance of a reflexive sociology in which sociologists must at all times conduct their research with conscious attention to the effects of their own position, their own set of internalized structures, and how these are likely to distort or prejudice their objectivity.
 The sociologist, according to Bourdieu, must engage in a "sociology of sociology" so as not to unwittingly attribute to the object of observation the characteristics of the subject.
 They ought to conduct their research with one eye continually reflecting back upon their own habitus, their dispositions learned through long social and institutional training.

 It is only by maintaining such a continual vigilance that the sociologists can spot themselves in the act of importing their own biases into their work.
 Reflexivity is, therefore, a kind of additional stage in the scientific epistemology.
-It is not enough for the scientist to go through the usual stages (research, hypothesis, falsification, experiment, repetition, peer review, etc.); Bourdieu recommends also that the scientist purge their work of the prejudices likely to derive from their social position.
-In a good illustration of the process, Bourdieu chastises academics (including himself) for judging their students' work against a rigidly scholastic linguistic register, favouring students whose writing appears 'polished', marking down those guilty of 'vulgarity'.
-Without a reflexive analysis of the snobbery being deployed under the cover of those subjective terms, the academic will unconsciously reproduce a degree of class prejudice, promoting the student with high linguistic capital and holding back the student who lacks it—not because of the objective quality of the work but simply because of the register in which it is written.
-Reflexivity should enable the academic to be conscious of their prejudices, e.g. for apparently sophisticated writing, and impel them to take steps to correct for this bias.
+It is not enough for the scientist to go through the usual stages (research, hypothesis, falsification, experiment, repetition, peer review, etc.); Bourdieu recommends that scientists purge their work of prejudices likely to derive from their social position.
+In an illustration of the process, he chastises academics (including himself) for judging their students' work against a rigidly scholastic linguistic register, favouring students whose writing appears 'polished' while marking down those guilty of 'vulgarity'.
+Without a reflexive analysis of the snobbery deployed under cover of those subjective expressions, an academic will unconsciously reproduce a degree of class prejudice, promoting the student with high linguistic capital and holding back the student who lacks it — not because of the objective quality of the work but simply because of the register in which it is written.
+Reflexivity should enable academics to be conscious of their prejudices, e.g., for apparently sophisticated writing, and prompt them to correct for their biases.

 Bourdieu also describes how the "scholastic point of view" unconsciously alters how scientists approach their objects of study.
 Because of the systematicity of their training and their mode of analysis, they tend to exaggerate the systematicity of the things they study.
-This inclines them to see agents following clear rules where in fact they use less determinate strategies; it makes it hard to theorise the 'fuzzy' logic of the social world, its practical and therefore mutable nature, poorly described by words like 'system', 'structure' and 'logic' which imply mechanisms, rigidity and omnipresence.
-The scholar can too easily find themselves mistaking "the things of logic for the logic of things"—a phrase of Marx's which Bourdieu is fond of quoting.
-Again, reflexivity is recommended as the key to discovering and correcting for such errors which would otherwise remain unseen, mistakes produced by an over-application of the virtues that produced also the truths within which the errors are embedded.
+This inclines them to see agents following clear rules where in fact they use less determinate strategies; it makes it hard to theorise the 'fuzzy' logic of the social world, its practical and therefore mutable nature, poorly described by words like 'system', 'structure', and 'logic', which imply mechanisms, rigidity, and omnipresence.
+Scholars can too easily find themselves mistaking "the things of logic for the logic of things" — a phrase of Marx's which Bourdieu is fond of quoting.
+Again, reflexivity is recommended as the key to discovering, and correcting for, such errors, which would otherwise remain unseen – errors produced by over-application of the virtues that happened to produce the truths within which the errors are embedded.